Focus and Scope

 The content of each peer review is confidential, for use only by Small Business International Review and the

 The Writing Board is in charge of solving conflicts, complaints or nonconformities expressed by the authors

 Open access (OA) refers to online research outputs that are free of all restrictions on access (e.g. access tolls) and free of many restrictions on use (e.g. certain copyright and license restrictions).
 Open access can be applied to all forms of published research output, including peer-reviewed and non peer-reviewed academic journal articles, conference papers, theses, book chapters, and monographs.The journal Small Business International Review provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Authors are not asked to pay Article Processing Charges (APCs) for this journal in any case.

-AECA (the publisher) believes in the importance of long-term preservation of scholarly content.
+AECA and UPCT (publishing entities) believe in the importance of long-term preservation of scholarly content.
 This journal is also responsible for ensuring that the effort invested by its authors and reviewers is not lost in case of any unfortunate event causing the journal to cease publishing.
 University libraries were traditionally the ones responsible for preserving scholarly articles.
 However, one of the challenges that appeared with Open Access journals (regardless of their many other advantages), is that someone needs to ensure their long-term preservation.
-To this end, several archiving services were established to take on this mission.
-Small Business International Review will be part of the Public Knowledge Project's Private LOCKSS Network (PKP-PLN) right after publication.
+To this end, several archiving measures were established to take on this mission:

 - Personal web spaces (web, blog, social networks, scientific forums, etc.)